 Child Protection Basic Awareness and General Workforce training was regularly undertaken by the Learning and Development Officer (Public Protection) since being recruited into post in February 2023 until October 2023.
-Subsequently the post became vacant with training being provided upon a request basis with recruitment planned for the Learning and Development Officer role over 2024/25.

 Notably, Trauma Informed Practice is a national focus with the benefits of successful training in this area being far reaching.
 Over 2024/25 additional training has been identified to support the partnership to further embed trauma informed practice with reporting to be made available within the next annual updating report.